Oxford Network for

 No matter where they are, cities face mounting and compounded challenges unlike ever before.
 The Covid-19 pandemic has ushered in a disruptive series of public health, economic, social, and political crises, while a growing number of cities are threatened by intensifying global risks, such as climate disasters, ethnic and racial tensions, cultural disintegration, conflicts, and depleting resources.
 The need to train leaders in tackling these challenges for the viability of our urban future has never been more pressing.

-The courses also aim to help attendees develop leadership training, including research, communication, project management, and problem-solving skills, through practical skills training workshops.
-Additionally, the courses offer an opportunity for attendees to be guided by experienced supervisors in participating in relevant research and practice-based projects, to help tackle local challenges in locations where the Oxford Network for the Future of Cities has existing partnerships.
-In recent years, attendees were able to aid the public engagement of the University of Oxford’s museums by developing an innovative museum app, and help tackle major challenges for the implementation of the City of Oxford’s Zero Emission Zone and the application of autonomous vehicles and drones in smart transport and healthcare as the City of Oxford continues to be an innovation capital and a living laboratory for smart and sustainable urban development.
+The courses also help attendees develop leadership skills, including research, communication, project management, and problem-solving skills, through practical skills training workshops.
+Additionally, the courses offer an opportunity for attendees to be guided by experienced supervisors in participating in relevant research and practice-based projects, to help tackle local and global challenges.

-The courses are co-hosted by the University of Oxford Network for the Future of Cities, Summit Education Enterprise (SEE) and Oxford Sustainable Enterprise.
-Responsible for developing and managing the courses, SEE is an Oxford-based education organisation accredited by the British Accreditation Council and specialises in providing academic and professional short courses for university students and professionals.
+The courses are co-hosted by the University of Oxford Network for the Future of Cities in collaboration with two Oxford-based organisations devoted to sustainable urban development: Summit Education Enterprise (SEE) and Oxford Sustainable Enterprise.
+Responsible for developing and managing the courses, SEE is an education organisation accredited by the British Accreditation Council and specialises in providing academic and professional short courses for university students and professionals.

-In summer 2021, we plan to offer the following online short courses (please click on the links below to view further details and how to apply to join the courses):
+In summer 2021, we plan to offer the following online short courses.
+We warmly welcome you to apply through SEE’s application portal, or click on the individual links below to view further details and how to apply to join the courses:

-‘Global Leadership for the Future of Cities: Smart and Sustainable Cities’ Online Short Course (8–17 August 2021)
+‘Global Leadership for the Future of Cities: Smart and Sustainable Cities’ (8–17 August 2021)

 Application Closing Date: 30 June 2021

-*Early bird discount: A discount will be available for applicants who submit their applications and are accepted into the course before 31 May 2021.
+* Early bird discount: A discount of £100 will be available for applicants who submit their applications and are accepted into the course before 31 May 2021.

-*An additional discount will be available for applicants who apply for and are admitted into a second Oxford Future of Cities summer course.
+* An additional discount of £150 will be available for applicants who apply for and are admitted into a second Oxford Future of Cities summer course.

 If you have any queries about the Oxford Future of Cities Summer Courses, please contact: